mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_source_transaction

-<p>Retrieve an existing source transaction object.
-Supply the unique source ID from a source creation request and the source transaction ID and Stripe will return the corresponding up-to-date source object information.</p>
+Retrieve an existing source transaction object.
+Supply the unique source ID from a source creation request and the source transaction ID and Stripe will return the corresponding up-to-date source object information.

 <details><summary>Parameters</summary>